 Sports talk radio was making a tremendous transition at this point as an industry, breaking from its “angry white guy” past, moving away from yelling and screaming and constant negativity, and finding a new audience that preferred a kinder and gentler product.
 Preferred to have a good time.
 As sports talk radio matured and moved increasingly to the FM dial thanks to greater revenues and respectability, a wider audience was found, and audience that didn’t want 24 hours a day of kick you in the shins, hard-core, sports talk radio.
 It wanted more Colin Cowherd: real people, funny people, personalities, quirkiness, stories.

 After ESPN, I returned to Atlanta, producing and hosting more shows, continually listening to everything I could, continually training my ear, evolving my perspectives and establishing myself as an unquestioned leader in the field of talk radio.

-For the last six years I have worked at 1010 XL in Jacksonville as the program director.
-I also leading the station’s digital efforts, which included our recent launch of a podcast network featuring original podcasts published every day.
+From 2012 through 2021 I worked at 1010 XL in Jacksonville as the program director.
+I also led the station’s digital efforts, which included our recent launch of a podcast network featuring original podcasts published every day.

 Podcasts are the new talk shows, and what makes them great is you don’t need a radio station to put them on.
 As websites displaced newspapers and magazines, podcasts are lessening the importance of radio stations and TV stations.
 Entry to the marketplace of spoken word content is so much more accessible now than it’s ever been and that’s a great thing.